heftymouse/website/src/content/blog/arch-linux-from-windows-no-usb.md

 # Installing Arch Linux from Windows without a Live USB

-I had a hankering to install bare-metal Linux again to inform myself on the latest and greatest updates in the world of desktop Linux to see if `(currentYear + 1)` will truly be the year that the entire world simultaneously changes their operating system.
-However, I had the _absolutely ridiculous_ problem of not having a suitable flash drive to install the Arch installer to (seriously, everyone has a million tiny usbs all the time, how did I end up like this), and thus set out on this foolish (but successful!) journey.
+I had a hankering to install bare-metal Linux again to inform myself on the latest and greatest updates in the world of desktop Linux, to see if `(currentYear + 1)` will truly be the year that the entire world simultaneously changes their operating system.
+However, I realized I did not have a suitable flash drive to install the Arch installer to (seriously, everyone has a million tiny USBs all the time, how did I end up like this), and thus set out on this foolish (but successful!) journey.

-This post is mostly a guide, with some of my personal experience thrown in as well.
-Enjoy!

 ## The tl;dr